JetBrains/kotlin-web-site/pages/docs/reference/exceptions.md

 What does this signature say?
 It says that every time I append a string to something (a `StringBuilder`, some kind of a log, a console, etc.)
 I have to catch those `IOExceptions`.
 Why?
 Because it might be performing IO (`Writer` also implements `Appendable`)...
-So it results into this kind of code all over the place:
+So it results in this kind of code all over the place:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>
 ```kotlin